Let’s head to the Frankfurt Christmas Market, where festive cheer fills the air and magical wonders await at every turn.

 Weihnachtsmarkt Frankfurt Römerberg 📍Römerberg

-Which includes: Paulsplatz Market, Hauptwache Market and Mainkai Market
+(Includes: Paulsplatz Market, Hauptwache Market and Mainkai Market)

 City Beach Market 📍Carl-Theodor-Reiffenstein Platz, 5